<< Back to Admissions Homepage

-The Tuskegee University Family - the faculty, staff, administrators, and students - are set to welcome prospective students and their families during their annual Spring Open House, March 23, 2013.
+We, the Tuskegee University Family (faculty, staff, administrators, and students) - are set to welcome prospective students and their families to our annual Fall Open House, September 19, 2015.

-Register early for Spring Open House 2013.
+Register early for Fall Open House 2015.
 (No deadline for registration).
 Students and Groups can register by filling out and submitting the online form, downloading the mail-in form, or by contacting the Office of Admissions at 1-800-622-6531.

 Founded in 1881 by Booker T. Washington, Tuskegee University is a co-educational, independent and state-related professional, scientific and technical institution of higher learning.
 The University is accredited by the Southern Association of Colleges and Schools (SACS) with additional national and professional accreditation in: architecture, business, chemistry, dietetics, education, engineering, medical technology, nursing, occupational therapy, social work, and veterinary medicine.